mhdawson/google-drive-wrapper/README.md

   google drive metadata object for file matching the file specified.

-##  getFileMetaData
+##  getFileMetadata

 Returns the metadata for a file give the google drive file id.

-getFileMetaData takes the following arguments:
+getFileMetadata takes the following arguments:

 * fileId - file id for the file
 * complete - function to be called when resolution is